MISCELLANEA IN CONTEXT

 <<We know the world would never work without this appetite for Life we share, without this act of imagining the possibilities beyond what is there right now, beyond that which already exists.
 We know that.>> —Iris Monica Vargas

-Iris Mónica learned to write in English through a thirteen-year long correspondence with a pen pal from San Francisco, California, whose name was Shane Wilson.
-(Vargas never had the chance to meet him).
+Iris Mónica was first exposed to the English language through books that were donated to her by an aunt who collected damaged, discarded books.
+She learned to write in English through a thirteen-year long correspondence with a pen pal from San Francisco, California, whose name was Shane Wilson, to whom she wrote letters every week.
+(Unfortunately, Vargas never had the chance to meet him).
 Even though neither of her parents spoke English, and despite the fact that Vargas father was a strong and active advocate for the independence of Puerto Rico, Vargas’ parents always encouraged their children to learn the foreign language, “both because of Puerto Rico’s complex political and economical relationship with the United States – the United States occupied Puerto Rico in 1898 and the island is still, functionally, a colony of the U.S.– and because they believed that mastering the English language was their children’s ticket out of their condition of poverty inside their barrio, and into a world beyond the country’s geographical and cultural boundaries,” Vargas has said.
 “My parents thought engaging with the rest of the world, not just the United States but the world at large, was a really important experience.
 And because economically they couldn’t give us trips around the world or fancy prep school opportunities, they did all they could to teach us English, hoping it would serve us as the foundation from which to move forward.”

 The Challenge of Sharing One’s Work